cognitive-engineering-lab/argus/book/src/typestate.md

    ```

 3. The printed types in Rust can get painfully verbose, the Rust diagnostic even *wrote types to a file* because they were too long.
 Argus shortens and condenses type information to keep the panel as readable as possible.
 One example of this is that fully-qualified identifiers, like `users::columns::id` prints shortened as `id`.
 On hover, the full path is shown at the bottom of the Argus panel in our mini-buffer.
 Extra information or notes Argus has for you are printed in the mini-buffer, so keep an eye on that if you feel Argus isn't giving you enough information.

+4. Clicking the tree icon next to a node in the Bottom-Up view jumps to that same node in the Top-Down view.
+This operation is useful if you want to gather contextual information around a node, but don't want to search the Top-Down tree for it.
+You can get there in one click.

 In the video we expanded the Bottom-Up view to see where the bound `Count == Once` came from.
 The origin stems from the `T: AppearsOnTable<Qs>` constraint in the where clause of the `Eq<T, U>` impl block.
 In English we can summarize this as "an equality constraint is valid if both expressions appear in the selected table."
 Looking through the search tree I see that the bound